stackrox/stackrox/ui/apps/platform/README.md

         },
         ```

-2. Edit ui/apps/platform/src/Containers/MainPage/Body.tsx
+2. Edit ui/apps/platform/src/Containers/MainPage/Body.tsx file.

-    * Import the path for the `Route` element **in alphabetical order** to minimize merge conflicts:
+    * Import the path for the `Route` element.

         ```ts
         whateversPathWithParam,
         ```

-    * Add a property to `routeComponentMap` object **in alphabetical order** to minimize merge conflicts:
+    * Add a property to `routeComponentMap` object.

         Specify the path to the root component of the asynchronously-loaded bundle file for the route (see step 4).